Raiden (Metal Gear): Personality

 In his first appearance, Raiden is a rookie agent who is inexperienced as a result of training only in virtual reality.
 He later reveals, however, that he was a child soldier known as "Jack the Ripper" (ジャック・ザ・リッパー, Jakku Za Rippā) who killed several enemies in a civil war and is ashamed of his past.
 This affects Raiden's personality; he begins to believe he is only useful on the battlefield and his relationship with his girlfriend Rosemary would not work.
 Manipulation by the Patriots causes him to believe he has no free will.
 Solid Snake encourages Raiden to ignore what people tell him and to become self-reliant when problem-solving.
-His original personality was that of a "creep or a weirdo" who licked bird excrement, but this was discarded by the staff.

 Kojima Productions compared the experiences and ways of thinking of Raiden and Solid Snake.
 During the game's climax, Raiden stays handcuffed until his final fight against Solidus Snake; Snake escapes from his handcuffs to follow Revolver Ocelot, emphasizing Raiden's lack of freedom.
 Hideo Kojima compared Raiden and Snake with movie monsters King Kong and Godzilla, respectively; the former was taken from his home and his nature changes upon meeting Rosemary, whereas the latter will continue fighting against mankind's menaces.
 Defeating Solidus, Snake encourages Raiden to trust himself and believe in his own choices.
 This is further addressed by the staff's motivation to make a new sequel to Metal Gear without Kojima.
 Kojima also likened Raiden with John Rambo from the Rambo series because both characters always find themselves taking part in battles despite their desire for a peaceful resolution.
 Raiden himself believes that he is destined to fight based on his upbringing during Revengeance while also following the concept of katsujinken in which samurai kill in order to protect the weak.